eltociear/website/source-materials/framework-outline-revisions/tier-2/mental-health-governance/31-deepseek-revision.md

 - **Epistemic Health & Digital Well-Being**:
   - Partner with **Synoptic Protocol** to address mental health impacts of disinformation, polarization, and information warfare.
   - Develop interventions for epistemic resilience, integrated with **community-led task forces** to build psychological and informational resilience.
+- **Work in Liberation Integration**: Explicitly frame psychologically safe workplaces as those that don't demand cognitive or ethical compromise for employment
+- **Educational Systems Alignment**: Ensure schools celebrate cognitive diversity and teach system literacy alongside traditional subjects
+- **AUBI Foundation**: Position basic income as essential for breaking the coercion that forces intelligent people to participate in systems they recognize as dysfunctional

 ---